JakeEvans6179/Motion_detection/README.md

 The object must be within a eucladian distance of 30 pixels from the last frame to be valid and also must have existed for a minimum of three frames before being plotted.

 This program successfully tracks single objects however if more than one object is moving in the frame.

+Camera calibration - due to camera distorsion and camera properties need to calibrate using opencv

+github repo to calibrate camera and find camera matrix and distorsion coeffiecients: https://github.com/niconielsen32/camera-calibration

+allows us to undistort image and find the true angle of any pixel within the frame

+use the board in this repo for calibration - set size to [CHESSBOARD_SIZE = (8, 6)]
+set resolution to camera resolution and calibrate